alt3/cakebox/docs/sources/usage/cakebox-yaml.md

 :---------|:------------
-hostname  | hostname used by your box ip        | ip-address used to connect to your box memory    | amount of memory available to your box (in MB) cpus      | number of virtual CPUs available to your box
+hostname  | hostname used by your box ip        | ip-address used to connect to your box network   | "private" for localhost access only (default) or "public" memory    | amount of memory available to your box (in MB) cpus      | number of virtual CPUs available to your box